vovagorodok/ble_ota_app/doc/ADD_NEW_HARDWARE.md

 ## Staps
 1. Create your hardware json
 2. Add link to your hardware json in `resources\hardwares.json`
-3. Push changes to this repo
+3. Push change in  `resources\hardwares.json` to this repo

 ## Hardware json
 Example in `resources\example_hardware_esp32.json`.\